juliuskunze/jaxnet/README.md

 - Reparametrization arguments on layer level, and separate implementations for [every](https://www.tensorflow.org/probability/api_docs/python/tfp/layers/DenseReparameterization) [layer](https://www.tensorflow.org/probability/api_docs/python/tfp/layers/Convolution1DReparameterization).

 ### Flexible random key control.
 JAXnet does not have a global random state.
+Random keys are provided explicitely.
 This makes your code deterministic by default.
-JAXnet instead allows flexible control over random keys, which can sometimes be useful ([demo](examples/mnist_vae.py#L89)).
+It also is more flexible, which can be useful ([demo](examples/mnist_vae.py#L89)).

 ### Step-by-step debugging.

 JAXnet allows step-by-step debugging with concrete values like any plain Python function (when [`jit`](https://github.com/google/jax#compilation-with-jit) compilation is not used).

-## API and examples
+## API and demos
 Find more details on the API [here](API.md).

 See JAXnet in action in your browser: